medusa-project/bootstrap-theme/README.md

    ```
 5. Ensure that `app/stylesheets/application.scss` contains
    `@import "bootstrap";`
-6. Restart your app
+6. Restart the app

 Most likely, things will look quite broken.
 You'll need to yank out a lot of
-custom baseline styles that are now provided by this theme, and also delete
+custom baseline styles that are now provided by this theme.
+Don't forget to
-obsolete images.
+delete obsolete images.

-This theme tries to respect the [Illinois Identity Standards](https://brand.illinois.edu/logos-and-colors.html) and offers some variables containing
+The theme tries to respect the [Illinois Identity Standards](https://brand.illinois.edu/logos-and-colors.html) and offers some variables containing
 official U of I colors:

 ```scss